Wills Wing

-Wills Wing, Inc is an aircraft manufacturer originally based in Orange, California.
+Wills Wing is an aircraft manufacturer originally based in Orange, California.
 The company specializes in the design and manufacture of hang gliders in the form of ready-to-fly aircraft, plus hang glider harnesses and accessories.

 The company was founded in 1973 by brothers Bob and Chris Wills.

 The company sells a line of hang gliders including training and beginner gliders, intermediate and competition wings.